What Should Patients Know About Robotic Surgery for Gynecologic Cancer?

 The approximately 600,000 women in the United States each year who undergo hysterectomies for reasons not related to cancer are also good candidates.
 The great majority of these patients undergo traditional open abdominal surgery or laparotomy (70 to 80 percent).
 Many of these patients would benefit from robotic surgery because it’s much less invasive and provides many advantages over open surgery.

-Q. What are the benefits of robotic surgery for gynecologic cancers?
+Q. What are the potential benefits of robotic surgery for gynecologic cancers?

 A. Robotic surgery can offer patients significant benefits compared with traditional open surgery: